The idea behind eating clean is focusing on the healthiest foods in each category.

 The truth is that some of the world's healthiest foods are high in carbohydrates.

-Although they should not be eaten in large amounts if you're on a low-carb diet, carbs can be important nutrient sources.
+Although they should not be eaten in large amounts if you're on a low-carb diet, carbs can be important nutrient sources and can contribute much to your health and wellness.

 While refined carbs may be unhealthy in high amounts, whole food sources of carbs are very healthy.